Vanessa Mdee: Money Mondays

 Money Mondays broke many records in East African Music history, a report announced by African most loved music streaming platform BoomPlay.
+The album showed great potential from the onset when it sold 2 000 pre-ordered copies 10 days before the official release date of 29 January 2017.

 MTV Shuga

 Vanessa Mdee appeared on MTV Shuga Down South several episodes as Stormi the glam madam.
+Vanessa Mdee is the first and the only Tanzanian musician to appear on the TV show.

 Personal life

 Vanessa Mdee has been rumoured to have been in a number of romantic relationships but the only confirmed relationship is with her now ex, Tanzanian music star, Juma Jux.
 The pair were in a relationship for six years before the final breakup in 2018 which they mutually agreed to keep secret before Vanessa revealed the news in an interview in 2019.
 Juma Jux later revealed in an interview that his first breakup with the singer was as a result of a picture of Vanessa with Nigerian rapper, Ice Prince, with the two looking cozy.
 Vanessa was also linked to a rumoured romantic relationship with American superstar, Trey Songz, which she later refuted in an interview.